idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/database/geochemistry_database_reader.md

 3. A list of minerals to ignore throughout the entire computation.
 This can be "ignore all minerals".
 Since the reader will eliminate any knowledge of these minerals, they will never precipitate, can never be given an initial condition, will never appear in the basis after swapping, and will never be involved in surface complexation.

 4. A list of minerals to include in the computation, so they have the possibility to appear at least some spatial location at some time.
-This takes precidence over the list of minerals to ignore.
+This takes precedence over the list of minerals to ignore.
 For instance `ignore_mineral = all` and `include_mineral = Fe(OH)3(ppd)` means that Fe(OH)$_{3}$(ppd) will be included, but no other minerals will be included.

 5. A list of gases whose fugacity will be fixed, at least for some time at some spatial location.